EGC2: Enhanced Graph Classification with Easy Graph Compression: Introduction

-To better aggregate the node-level representation learned by GNNs into the graph-level, existing approaches sum up or average the node embeddings\cite{10.5555/2969442.2969488}, establish the relationship between the overall graphs and skip-gram model-based subgraph method\cite{narayanan2017graph2vec}, or aggregate the node embedding by a deep learning architecture\cite{Gilmer2020}.
-Furthermore, to capture the hierarchical structure of the graph and aggregate the structure information of the graph layer by layer, hierarchical graph pooling methods\cite{10.5555/3327345.3327389, lee2019self, zhang2019hierarchical} are designed to achieve state-of-the-art performance and perform better than traditional graph kernel methods\cite{1565664,10.5555/1953048.2078187}, or other graph pooling methods\cite{Gilmer2020, 10.5555/3157382.3157527, rhee2017hybrid, zhang2018end} in most graph classification datasets.
-Generally, after each graph pooling, they take mean-pooling or max-pooling as read-out operation to aggregate the node-level representation into the graph-level.
-Intuitively, although this process can efficiently generate graph-level representation, it ignores the different contributions of nodes in the current pooling graph, leading to structure information loss.
+{To better aggregate the node-level representation learned by the GNNs at the graph level, existing approaches sum up or average the node embeddings~\cite{kipf2017semi}, capture the information between the overall graphs and skip-gram model-based subgraph method~\cite{narayanan2017graph2vec}, or aggregate the node embedding by a deep learning architecture~\cite{zhang2019hierarchical}.
+Furthermore, to capture the hierarchical structure of the graph and aggregate the structural information of the graph layer by layer, hierarchical graph-pooling methods~\cite{10.5555/3327345.3327389, lee2019self, zhang2019hierarchical} were designed to achieve state-of-the-art (SOTA) performance.
+They outperform traditional graph kernel methods~\cite{1565664,10.5555/1953048.2078187}, or other graph-pooling methods~\cite{10.5555/3157382.3157527, zhang2018end} over most graph classification datasets.
+Generally, after pooling each graph, they use mean-pooling or max-pooling as a read-out operation to aggregate the node-level representation into the graph level.
+Although this process can efficiently generate graph level representation, it ignores the different node contributions in the current pooling graph, leading to the loss of structural information.